DataStax-Academy/nosqlbench-workshop-online/3-custom-workloads/README.md

 ./nb run driver=cql workload=cql-iot-basic-all.yaml tags=phase:main threads=auto cycles=100000 --progress console:1s
 ```

 Further, we can create scenarios that allow us to run a sequence of blocks.
-We can specify the name of the scenario on the command line by passing the name of the scenario in the command line.
+We can specify the name of the scenario by passing the name of the scenario in the command line.
 If we name the scenario **default**, the scenario will run automatically.

 Here's an example.
 Let's modify the workload file by replacing adding a **scenarios:** section in our yaml.